If all goes according to plan, I will never ever play Monopoly again.

 Or basically 99% of modern board games with good game design.
 You may not win, but you have accomplished something, and that in itself is satisfying.
 It’s a far more pleasant experience than having your property portfolio slowly dismembered, piece by piece, until all you have is Water Works, and Free Parking.

 Finally, there’s the chance aspect.
 Those damn dice.
 Lots of good games have chance, to some degree or another.
 But in Monopoly, the structure of rolling dice to move, and movement deciding your available options means that you simply cannot plan.
 You can’t decide on a “stations strategy” because you might land on King’s Cross on turn one, and never land on a single station again, until they’re all snaffled up.
 You take what the dice give you, whether it’s Chance, Free Parking, or Park Lane.
 Compare this against the modern classic, Settlers of Catan.
 Even though the game is still reliant on dice, by placing my towns next to certain resources, I know what I can plan to build, once the dice decide it’s time for me to receive what’s mine.

 Monopoly has been superseded a thousand times over.
 It wasn’t even cutting-edge in 1933, due to Charles Darrow’s plagarism from a little game called The Landlord’s Game.
-In 2017, there are thousand better options, and a thousand games that are better designed, and when it comes down to it, more fun.
+There are thousand better options, and a thousand games that are better designed, and when it comes down to it, more fun.